bgatellier/scodi/modules/_abandoned/README.md

 As a result they will not receive any update, even bug or security fixes.

-Some could still work; look at the package.json to identify the compatible version of Heart and other modules.
+Some could still work; look at the package.json to identify the compatible version of Scodi and other modules.